Ship live translations

 Feature Flags

-Get all feature flags merged from YAML defaults & Redis overrides.
+Retrieve all feature flags (merged from YAML config defaults & Redis overrides).

-Set a feature flag value — broadcasts to all connected clients via WebSocket.
+Set a feature flag and broadcast updated flags to all connected clients via Socket.io.

 Body: {